UPSAtwal/mlscgallery-cra/README.md

 - [ ] Add hacking text animation to the center of gallery page which says "This is MLSC"
 - [ ] Create a backend for uploading images
 - [ ] Make the MLSC logo an svg
+- [ ] Switch to webp format for images

 ---